realworldocaml/book/book/json/README.md

 This style of programming, which omits variable names and chains functions together, is known as *point-free programming*.
 It's a succinct style but shouldn't be overused due to the increased difficulty of debugging intermediate values.
-If an explicit <span class="keep-together">name</span>
-is assigned to each stage of the transformations, debuggers in particular have an easier time making the program flow simpler to represent to the programmer.
+If an explicit name is assigned to each stage of the transformations, debuggers in particular have an easier time making the program flow simpler to represent to the programmer.

 This technique of using statically typed parsing functions is very powerful in combination with the OCaml type system.
 Many errors that don't make sense